High Sierra Trail Day 3 (Part 2) – Kaweah Gap to Moraine Lake

 - Multiple bear lockers for storage

 - No pit toilet… bury it and pack out your paper!!

 - I didn’t look around the Big Arroyo camp too much and although it was nice, it seemed “meh” for photo ops.
 It seemed like it was just entrenched in trees.

 - The whole Big Arroyo valley was pretty stunning, at least above tree line.

 - Climbing up Chagoopa had some great views back towards the Great Western Divide.
 If you stay at Big Arroyo, try hiking another 30-ish minutes or so past camp (left at the junction) and you could get some amazing views west at sunset.
-This would be a big effort to capture in golden light if you’re camping at Moraine.
+This would be too big an effort to capture in golden light if you’re camping at Moraine.

 - Moraine Lake was beautiful, both sunrise and sunset.
 The best part was the lake was literally steps from my tent.

 - If you have the energy when you’re at Moraine Lake, continue on trail a little ways and you’ll find some pretty beautiful meadows looking north towards Mt Kaweah